top of page

 Essential Applications

-As this new year begins, we have moved out of lockdown and the online learning environment back to a more familiar ground and back into the classroom.
-Though the time in the recent past was challenging, I have discovered some essential applications that I have brought into the virtual business environment during the pandemic that improved the way I teach and will continue to be used as we emerge from this restrictive environment.
-I wanted to share a couple of essential applications with you that made my job so much easier and integrate well in the VE classroom and online.
+As we moved out of lockdown and the online learning environment back to more familiar ground and back into the classroom, I discovered some essential applications that I brought into the virtual business environment during the pandemic.
+These applications improved the way I teach and will continue to be used as we emerge from that restrictive environment.
+I wanted to share a couple of essential applications with you that made my job so much easier and integrated well into the VE classroom and online.

 TRELLO

 Management of a virtual business classroom requires years of practice.
-Trello is free software that allows your student to work in a closed, collaborative project-based environment online.
-One of the challenges of teaching VE is the craziness of so many things happening at once.
+Trello is inexpensive software ($5 per month or $60 per year for the standard package) that allows your student to work in a closed, collaborative, project-based online environment.
+One of the challenges of teaching VE is the craziness of so many things happening simultaneously.
 For new teachers, this can be overwhelming.
-Unlike a traditional academic class where everyone in the class is always doing the same thing at the same time, in the virtual business environment, you could have the students working on 20-30 different projects or tasks all at the same time.
-In this work-to-learn model, students need to take ownership of their learning and work independently or in small teams.
+Unlike a traditional academic class where everyone is always doing the same thing at the same time, in the virtual business environment, you could have the students working on 20-30 different projects or tasks all at the same time.
+In this work-to-learn model, students must take ownership of their learning and work independently or in small teams.
 Trello checks every box when it comes to helping create a streamlined VE classroom and provides the students with everything they need to get work done.

 Useful Features of Trello: The basic program is free and easy to join and set up.
 Groups are set up as a board (like a bulletin board in your classroom).
-The free program allows you to have 10 boards.
-On each board, you can create an unlimited number of lists and on those lists, you add an unlimited number of cards (kind of like post-it notes).
+The free program allows you to have ten boards.
+On each board, you can create an unlimited number of lists, and on those lists, you can add an unlimited number of cards (kind of like Post-it notes).
 The students can move cards from one list to another list and from one board to another.
-On the back of the cards, you can control the color, due date, directions, create a checklist for students to follow, and can have active links to files, websites, and video to supplement the tasks.
-The program syncs with Slack
+On the back of the cards, you can control the color, due date, and directions, create a checklist for students to follow, and can have active links to files, websites, and videos to supplement the tasks.

-Classroom Application of Trello: For my VE companies Trello has been a game-changer.
-I set the boards up by department and one for me called “Chairman of the Board”.
+Classroom Application of Trello: Trello has been a game-changer for my VE companies.
+I set the boards up by department, and one for me was called “Chairman of the Board.”
 You could also use extra boards for Business Plan teams or a Fundraising Group in your company.
-When you open a board you can create lists.
-My company lists include: Tasks, Working On, Needs Revision, Send to Chairman, and Past Due.
-Once a list has been created you can add cards.
+When you open a board, you can create lists.
+My company lists include tasks they are working on, need revision, Sending to the chairman, and are past due.
+Once a list has been created, you can add cards.
 This is where the tasks I give the departments are created.
-When you open the card it allows for you to build out one complete assignment for the department with tile, due date, complete directions, I include points that can be earned, you can add a sequential checklist for students to check off as they move step by step through the task.
-I require my students to attach evidence of their work to the card and that can be achieved through uploading or linking a file.
-What the video presentation I recorded demonstrating the use of Trello in the the VE company environment.
+Opening the card allows you to build out one complete assignment for the department with tile, due date, and complete directions.
+I include points that can be earned, and you can add a sequential checklist for students to check off as they progress through the task.
+I require my students to attach evidence of their work to the card, which can be achieved through uploading or linking a file.
+The video presentation I recorded demonstrates the use of Trello in the VE company environment.
+Click the link to view the video presentation on How to Use Trello in the VE Classroom Environment.

 Recent Posts